Learning Rate Finder¶

 To reduce the amount of guesswork concerning choosing a good initial learning rate, a learning rate finder can be used.
 As described in this paper a learning rate finder does a small run where the learning rate is increased after each processed batch and the corresponding loss is logged.
 The result of this is a lr vs. loss plot that can be used as guidance for choosing a optimal initial lr.

 For the moment, this feature only works with models having a single optimizer.
-LR Finder support for DDP is not implemented yet, it is coming soon.
+LR Finder support for DDP and any of its variations is not implemented yet.
+It is coming soon.

 Using Lightning’s built-in LR finder¶